-SPEAK TEST
+VERSANT TEST

-All international students must take the SPEAK test and obtain a passing grade before they can be appointed as a TA.
-Students receiving a "clear pass" on the SPEAK test (scores \geq 50 out of 60) have no further requirements and can be appointed to TA positions.
-Students receiving a "conditional pass" (scores of 40-45) can be appointed as a TA for three quarters, but are required to take English classes at the Learning Center and retake the test.
-Their TA appointment is on a probationary basis with the approval of the Graduate Dean.
+All international students must take the VERSANT test and obtain a passing grade before they can be appointed as a TA.
+Students receiving a "clear pass" on the test have no further requirements and can be appointed to TA positions.
+Students receiving a "conditional pass" can be appointed as a TA and are required to take an English then retake the test.
+The TA appointment is on a probationary basis with the approval of the Graduate Dean.

-Students receiving a "no pass" (scores of 20-35) may not be appointed as a TA until they have retaken the test and obtained a clear or conditional pass.
-Contact the UCR Extension Center for more information regarding the SPEAK test: (951) 827-1701 (esl@ucx.ucr.edu).
+Students receiving a "no pass" may not be appointed as a TA until they have retaken the test and obtained a clear or conditional pass.
+Contact the UCR Extension Center for more information regarding the test: (951) 827-1701 (esl@ucx.ucr.edu).